 Policy Number: SA-04-01

 The Roane State Community College Athletic Program provides opportunities for competition in men's and women's basketball, men's baseball and women's softball as a member of the Eastern Division of the Tennessee Junior College Athletic Association (TJCAA).
 In order for a student to participate in athletics, eligibility requirements of the National Junior College Athletic Association (NJCAA) must be met.

 - Mission and Purpose

-The purpose of Roane State Community College athletics is to offer intercollegiate sports programs that will nurture the well-being of the student athlete by prioritizing academics first and directing athletes to play at their highest level possible in a supportive, positive environment while enhancing the image of the institution.
-In support of its mission, the Athletic Program has developed the following goals:
+The purpose of Roane State Community College (RSCC) athletics is to offer intercollegiate sports programs that will nurture the well-being of the student athlete by prioritizing academics first and directing athletes to play at their highest level possible in a supportive, positive environment while enhancing the image of the institution.
+In support of its mission, the athletic program has developed the following goals: